GovernanceDataAlliance/goal16/blog/_posts/2019-06-24-the-critical-role-of-non-official-data-in-monitoring-and-implementing-sdg16.md

 layout: blog/post
 title: The Critical Role of Non-Official Data in Monitoring and Implementing SDG16
 date: '2019-05-28'
+summary: >-
+  Summary of Side-Event at the conference in preparation for HLPF 2019:
+  “Peaceful, Just and Inclusive Societies: SDG 16 implementation and the path towards leaving no one behind”
 ---
 ### 27 - 29 May 2019
 ### Ministry of Foreign Affairs and International Cooperation, Rome, Italy